mxdbck/PhyzViz/README.md

  - [ ] Symplectic integrators.

 ### Notes
-- Currently only RK4 is implemented.
+- Currently only RK4 is implemented (very poorly).